 Courses offered - Attendance

 Applicants are asked to select three (3) courses out of the first four (4): 1.
-New trends in economic anthropology 2.
+Studying Religion in the Era of Glocalization: Alevis at home (Turkey) and abroad (in the context of migration in Europe) 2.
 Environmental history and cultural ecology of the Mediterranean and the Balkans.
 The case of Pindus and the adjacent borderlands 3.
-Post-socialist Balkans 4.
+Voice and Noise in the Anthropology of Sound, Art and Politics 4.
 Doing Fieldwork: Theory, method and the production of anthropological knowledge

 5. Ethnographic Research in Border Areas Important note!
 We remind you that the course No5 (Ethnographic Research in Border Areas) is a core course and the participation in it is obligatory and a prerequisite for the certificate of attendance.